rdmolony/til/stationmanager/how-the-homepage-links-to-station-pages.md

-# How the home page map links to a station page
+# How the home page links to a station page

 Upon loading the homepage.
 Django receives a request for **/**, searches `urls.py`, finds `url(r'^$', map, name='map')`, searches `views.py` for `map`, and renders `map.html`.